OWASP/OpenCRE/CONTRIBUTING.md

 4. Send the mapping template file by creating a new github issue and add the file.
 That way, the community can see it, and we can use that issue to further communicate.
 Another option is to send the file to rob.vanderveer@owasp.org.
 You can also use that mail address for any questions.

 ad.
 1
-The spreadsheet can be obtained from the following URL (give it 20 seconds): https://opencre.org/rest/v1/cre_csv It is a CSV file (comma-separated text file) that can be opened with for example Microsoft Excel or Google Sheets.
+The mapping spreadsheet (Excel) can be obtained [here](https://github.com/OWASP/OpenCRE/raw/refs/heads/main/docs/CREmappingtemplate.xls).
+Note, it contains one example, where it links the CRE for development processes to a section in NIST 800-53.

 ad.2